briancain/CoolStoryCoBruh/README.md

 # OK K.O.!
 BoxMore Break-in: Cool Story Co-Bruh

-Our game is centered around Co-Bruh, an action hero with snakes for hands who enjoys knitting.
-With K.O. trapped, he must navigate through enemy territory while managing his snake hands.
-Since he has trouble knitting with his hands, he has only had time to put one scarf on a snake.
-So as the game progresses, the other snake gets too cold, fussy and jealous.
-When the snakes get to that state they start alerting any enemies around Co-Bruh.
-Before this happens, Co-Bruh must take care of his snake hands by alternating the scarves through a series of mini games all while the enemies continue to patrol.
+Our game is centered around Co-Bruh, an war hero with snakes for hands who enjoys knitting.
+With K.O. kidnapped, Co-Bruh must infiltrate the Boxmore facility.
+However, having snakes for arms makes for cumbersome stealth missions.
+Boxmore, being a rather chilly super villain headquarters, is not a suitable environment for snake arms.
+Before embarking on his mission, Co-Bruh knits a scarf for his high maintenance extremities but only has enough yarn to comfortably cover one!
+He is forced to swap the scarf in order to keep his arms from starting a fuss and alerting patrol units around the Boxmore facility.
+In order to trick one arm into letting him remove the scarf, Co-Bruh must charm the pants... er, scarf off of his arm by performing his Snake Trance Yarn Dance super power!
+Co-Bruh must remain vigilant as he is vulnerable to patroling units while using his charming super ability.

 ## How to play